St.Julia Parish Announcements: Week of June 30, 2025

 St. Jude’s Parish of Waltham is organizing a youth pilgrimage to the Jubilee.

-For Itineray & Registration: CLICK HERE.
+For Itinerary & Registration: CLICK HERE.

 DO YOU Like Organizing Parties and Social Gatherings?